koendv/stm32duino-raspberrypi/Arduino_Tools/src/stlink/doc/compiling.md

 $ udevadm trigger
 ```

-Udev will now create device node files `/dev/stlinkv2_XX`, `/dev/stlinkv1_XX`.
+Udev will now create device node files `/dev/stlinkv2_XX`, `/dev/stlinkv1_XX`.<br />
 You need to ensure that the group `stlink` exists and the user who is trying to access these devices is a member of this group.

-### Note on the use of STLink-v1 programmers:
+### Note on the use of STLink-v1 programmers (legacy):

-At the time of writing the STLink-v1 has mostly been replaced with the newer generation STLink-v2 programmers and thus is only rarely used.
-As there are some caveats as well, we recommend to use the STLink-v2 programmers if possible.

-To be more precise, the STLINKv1's SCSI emulation is somehow broken, so the best advice possibly is to tell your operating system to completely ignore it.
+As the STLINKv1's SCSI emulation is somehow broken, the best advice possibly is to tell your operating system to completely ignore it.<br />

-Choose on of the following options _before_ connecting the device to your computer:
+Choose one of the following options _before_ connecting the device to your computer:

 * `modprobe -r usb-storage && modprobe usb-storage quirks=483:3744:i`
 * _OR_